brendanzab/language-garden/elab-stlc-unification-recovery/README.md

 ---

-This extends [elab-stlc-unification](../elab-stlc-unification) with support for reporting multiple errors during type checking.
-This is important for real-world programming language implementations, as we don’t want our type checkers to stop on the first error, potentially hiding other errors.
+This extends [elab-stlc-unification](../elab-stlc-unification) with support for recovering from errors encountered during type checking.
+This is important for allowing programmers to fix multiple errors before re-checking their program.

 <!-- $MDX file=examples/readme.txt -->
 ```